vibhanshu-mishra/samsara-hos-audit/README.md

 This tool assists compliance teams by automating routine mechanical checks against Samsara data.

 It does not replace a qualified safety professional or DOT compliance review.
 Certain compliance determinations require operational context and human judgment.

+---

+## Future Direction

+This repository contains the standalone command-line version of the audit tool.

+I am actively expanding this project into a broader compliance platform with additional automation, reporting, analytics, and managed compliance capabilities.

+If your fleet is interested in advanced compliance automation or managed safety services, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/vibhanshu9/)